poke1024/nlabel/README.md

 nlabel comes with three different persistence engines:

-* `carenero` is for building data in a batch setting - by supporting restartability and transaction safety
+* `carenero` is for collecting data, esp. in a batch setting - by supporting restartability and transaction safety, and enabling export of full data or sub sets of it into bahia or arriba.
-* `bahia` is suitable for archival purposes, as it is just a thin wrapper around a zip of human-readable json files
+* `bahia` is suitable for archival purposes, as it is just a thin wrapper around a zip of human-readable json files; it is not the ideal format for exports.
-* `arriba` is a binary format optimized for read performance, it is suitable for data analysis.
+* `arriba` is a binary format optimized for read performance, it is suitable for data analysis; it is not suitable for exports.

 #### Storage Size